 As is the case with most hosting platforms, GoDaddy and HostGator offer a variety of plans that scale up in cost and capability depending on your need.
 Entry level plans for both amount to little more than a coffee a month.

 In our value for money testing, HostGator beat out GoDaddy Hosting in every category apart from VPS, ecommerce hosting, and photography hosting.
 Let’s take a closer look at the 12-month subscription fees for the starting plans below:

 |Hosting Type||HostGator||GoDaddy Hosting|

 It’s worth noting that these numbers exclude any add-ons, some of which border on essential (like backups and hacking protection).
 The ‘real’ cost tends to be a couple of dollars more than what you see.
 That’s a hosting thing, though.
 It’s not exclusive to GoDaddy and HostGator.

 When you’re just starting out, it’s pointless to go for a more expensive plan.
 Begin with the basics and scale up your plans as your site grows.
 Both providers offer affordable basic rates, but as you can see above, HostGator’s are generally a little cheaper.

-HostGator comes second in our rankings for a reason.
-Its size improves every aspect of its service, from user support to value for money.
-Its uptime is unrivaled, and tech tickets make its customer support system a standout.
+HostGator comes second in our overall hosting provider research for a reason.
+With a score of 4.7 out of 5, HostGator’s size improves every aspect of its service, from user support to value for money.
+Its uptime is unrivaled, it’s the best choice for shared hosting, and tech tickets make its customer support system a standout.
 In pure hosting terms, HostGator is stronger than GoDaddy, and we wholeheartedly recommend it.

 Meanwhile, GoDaddy’s appeal is convenience.
 Whereas HostGator is purely a web hosting company, GoDaddy plies its trade in hosting, domain registration, and website building software.
 Bring those services into the equation, and for some GoDaddy actually offers better value.